-Please see page 134 to 214 for an alphabetical list of all course descriptions.
+Please see pages 134 to 214 for an alphabetical list of all course descriptions.

-Please refer to page 24 for a detailed list of all tuition and fees for this program
+Please refer to pages 20 to 28 for a detailed list of all tuition and fees for this program.

-Abby Boychuk, Coordinator Health Care Aide Program 780-792-5629 Abby.Boychuk@keyano.ca
+Abby Boychuk, Coordinator Abby.Boychuk@keyano.ca